hasboeuf/cuteci/README.md

 Common options:
 * `--installer`: path or url to Qt installer.
 If url, choose an official one from `download.qt.io/official_releases/qt/`, this is because `md5sums.txt` is retrieved implicitely from it.
-* `--headless`: is set, Qt installer UI does not open at all.
+* `--headless`: if set, Qt installer UI does not show up at all.

 ### List packages